canid/unlike.js/README.md

 ## Status

  Very early tinkering and not much else.
 A character 'screen buffer' is implemented and an html table with text nodes to display character elements.
+I have the beginnings of a combat system and creature tracking but no ai yet. there are rudimentary stats.

 ## License
  Meh.

 ## Todo
 * pretty much everything
+* create meaningful objecs for items and more creatures
+* create creature ai
+* make level gen do multiple rooms and connect them
 * ...
 * pretty much everything else.